💬 Taweez Guidance

 • Prosperity: Business, wealth, success

-• General Blessing: Overall improvement in life
+• General Blessing: Overall life improvement

 By Physical Form